BryanBumgardner/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> After I finished this section, I went to see what other people had written as their answers.
-I discovered I could barely understand a lot of what people wrote.
-I was a writer first and a programmer second, so through the rest of these answers I'm going to try and explain things simply and without too much technical jargon unless necessary - that's how I can understand it myself.
+>> I was a writer first and a programmer second, so through the rest of these answers I'm going to try and explain things simply and without too much technical jargon unless necessary - that's how I can understand it myself.
 If I need to be more technical let me know, I'm still a beginner with Python.

 >> Tuples and lists are both sequences, but they differ in a few ways.
 You can't modify tuples, which means they are 'immutable.'
 The information inside them can't be changed or updated.
 They also use parentheses where lists use brackets.
 Lists on the other hand are easily changed and broken down collections of objects in a specified order.